-Concentration of credit risk is the risk of loss attributable to the magnitude of any single investment per issuer name.
+Concentration of credit risk is the risk of loss attributed to the magnitude of any single investment per issuer name.
 Excluded from the concentration of credit risk requirement are investments explicitly guaranteed by the U.S. Government.
-Concentration of credit risk is addressed within all Investment Policy Statements as set by BOI.
+MSF's investment policy addresses this risk by limiting a maximum of 3% of the market value of the portfolio to any single parent company issuer, foreign/quasi government issuer, or asset backed security specific pool at the time of purchase, with the exception of U.S. Government/Agency securities.